MassTransit/MassTransit/doc/content/3.documentation/6.transports/sql.md

 - Stores messages, queues, topics, and subscriptions using tables, indices, and functions
 - Requires no custom extensions or additional services
-- Uses pure SQL via DbConnection, DbCommand, and DbDataReader (no entity framework required)
+- Uses pure SQL via DbConnection, DbCommand, and DbDataReader (no Entity Framework required)
 - Behaves like a true message broker, similar to RabbitMQ, Azure Service Bus, or Amazon SQS
     - Messages are locked, locks are automatically renewed, and messages are acknowledged/removed once successfully consumed
     - Competing consumer (load balancing) to scale out service instances